-- Ontrols the start of the teaming device.
+- Controls the start of the teaming device.
 The value of auto means, the interface will be set up when the network service is available and will be started automatically on every reboot.
-In case you need to control the device yourself (and prevent it from starting automatically), set STARTMODE to manual. - 2 Sets a static IP address (here 192.168.1.1 for IPv4 and fd00:deca:fbad:50::1 for IPv6).
-If the Network Teaming device should use a dynamic IP address, set B00TPR0T0="dhcp" and remove (or comment) the line with IPADDRESS and IPADDR6. - 3 Sets TEAM RUNNER to loadbalance to activate the loadbalancing mode. - Specifies one or more devices which should be aggregated to create the Network Teaming device. - Defines a link watcher to monitor the state of subordinate devices.
+In case you need to control the device yourself (and prevent it from starting automatically), set STARTMODE to manual. - Sets a static IP address (here 192.168.1.1 for IPv4 and fd00:deca:fbad:50::1 for IPv6).
+If the Network Teaming device should use a dynamic IP address, set B00TPR0T0="dhcp" and remove (or comment) the line with IPADDRESS and IPADDR6. - Sets TEAM\RUNNER to loadbalance to activate the load balancing mode. - Specifies one or more devices which should be aggregated to create the Network Teaming device. - Defines a link watcher to monitor the state of subordinate devices.
 The default value eth-tool checks only if the device is up and accessible.
 This makes this check fast enough.
 However, it does not check if the device can really send or receive packets.

 If you need a higher confidence in the connection, use the arp\ping option.
 This sends pings to an arbitrary host (configured in the TEAM\LW\ARP\PING\TARGET\HOST variable).
-Only if the replies are received, the Network Teaming device is considered to be up.
+The Network Teaming device is considered to be up only if the replies are received.

-Obefines the delay in milliseconds between the link coming up (or down) and the runner being notified.
+Defines the delay in milliseconds between the link coming up (or down) and the runner being notified.

-16.8.2 Use Case: Failover with Network Teaming
+19.8.2 Use Case: Failover with Network Teaming